NinaOeh/Masterthesis_Code/README.md

 ## Repository Structure

 In the two step approach that is suggested in this study, the data is first gap-filled and the performance of the gap filling models are analysed and compared.
 Afterwards the gap-filled data is used for the predictions.
+Finally, the feature importance to perform the predictions in analyzed.
 The repository is organised in the different steps that were performed in the project

 1. Data Downloading: Folder 00_Data_Download